larrywright/larrywright.me/site/content/post/dean-kamen-on-innovation.md

 on it's ear.
 Even if Rails were gone tomorrow, it's impact would live on for years to come.

-What else is do for an overhaul?
+What else is due for an overhaul?

 Here's my short list, off the top of my head: